Grant Process

 Think of a project which helps to foster peace and a sustainable future by uniting peoples, nations and cultures... and then apply for a GoMakeADifference grant!

-The process for applying for the GoMakeADifference grant is outlined below in the following stages.
+The process op applying for the GoMakeADifference grant is outlined below in the following stages.
 Remember - grants will be given to original projects that demonstrate they can make a difference,

 Good luck!